 Like Multnomah, Bridal Veil is also located on the Columbia River Gorge highway.
 Because this hike cannot be viewed directly from the highway, fewer tourists make their way over.
-The area has a less commercialized feeling with the woodsy setting and serene sounds of the rushing creek taking the place of tourist traffic.
+Thus, this area feels less commercialized with the woodsy setting and serene sounds of the rushing creek taking the place of tourist traffic.
 Lots of great photo opportunities here due to the lack of crowds.

 Shepperd’s Dell is another gorgeous, secluded waterfall located along the Columbia Gorge Scenic Highway.
 Bowtie Falls is the nickname due to the interesting shape that Youngs Creek makes as it curves and twists down a series of falls.
 The waterfall is 220 feet high, although not all of it is visible due to the hefty tree coverage.
 However, this does not at all take away from the beauty of this natural wonder, and if anything, the lovely isolated natural surroundings make it even more majestic.